-Tensegrity (tension with integrity) is a balance of forces that reach a stable but dynamic equilibrium.
-It is a structural principle in which a system’s stability is created through its own balanced tensions.
-This balance results in a system with maximum efficiency of spatial organization and energy expenditure.
+Tensegrity (tension with integrity) is a structural principle in which a system’s stability is created through its own balanced tensions.